cjl248/guided-module-one-project-assessment-dumbo-web-062419/README.md

 Make a new file for each model in your `lib` folder.
 What's the naming convention for a model filename?
 Check out previous labs for a reminder.
 Remember that `activerecord` gem from our `Gemfile`?
 Make sure that every model inherits from `ActiveRecord::Base`.

 Be sure to include the relationships between your models.
 The [Rails Guides ActiveRecord Documentation](http://guides.rubyonrails.org/association_basics.html) is a great source if you get stuck!
-Check out the `has_many :through` section when setting up your many-to-many relationship.
+Check out the `has_many :through` section when setting up your many-to-many relationship (https://guides.rubyonrails.org/association_basics.html#the-has-many-through-association).

 #### Migrations